 If you are not able to provide proof of sponsorship by a University-recognised sponsor you will be required to pay the deposit before we will issue a CAS.
 If you subsequently secure proof of full sponsorship, the deposit will be refunded minus a £40 processing fee.

-You will receive an email when you have accepted your unconditional offer that will request that you provide details of your exemption from paying the deposit.
-If you are a sponsored student, then you will need to select the appropriate exemption reason in your Applicant Portal and upload relevant evidence (see above) in order to be made exempt from paying the deposit.
+You will receive an email when you have accepted your unconditional offer that will ask you to either pay the deposit or provide details of your exemption.
+If you are a sponsored student, you will need to select the appropriate exemption reason in response to the Exemption Evidence Request in your applicant portal and upload relevant evidence (see above) in order to be made exempt from paying the deposit.